 Thank you for making your initial payment!
 I am thrilled to have you as a coaching client.
 We’ll be meeting [how often you’ll meet] via [how you meet, e.g., Zoom] for the next [period of time].
 Each of our appointments will last about an [length of appointment].
 To make the most out of each of your calls, don’t forget to send me your homework 72 hours before our first meeting.

 Important Client Policies

-Late payments are subject to additional fees: [drop in late payment policy].
+Late payments are subject to additional fees: [late payment policy].

 Appointment reminder emails